9th8/up-to-date-real-world-haskell/6-using-typeclasses.md

 ### More helpful errors

 The return type of our `fromJValue` function uses the `Either` type.
-Like `Maybe`, this type is predefined for us, and we\'ll often use it to represent a computation that could fail.
+Like `Maybe`, this type is predefined for us, and we'll often use it to represent a computation that could fail.

 While `Maybe` is useful for this purpose, it gives us no information if a failure occurs: we literally have `Nothing`.
-The `Either` type has a similar structure, but instead of `Nothing`, the \"something bad happened\" constructor is named `Left`, and it takes a parameter.
+The `Either` type has a similar structure, but instead of `Nothing`, the "something bad happened" constructor is named `Left`, and it takes a parameter.

 :::: captioned-content
 ::: caption